aaron97neu/Discovery-World-Pong/docs/guides/scripting.md

 # Scripting

-Bash scripts are a tool to use to automate certain actions, adding variables to path environment, start up specific programs on computer boot, etc.
+Bash scripts are a tool used to automate certain actions, adding variables to path environment, start up specific programs on computer boot, etc.

 See these resources for guides on learning more about bash scripts: